This post was updated on September 2, 2022.

 How to create a lead magnet

 Canva is an awesome design service that lets you make simple graphics.
 What makes Canva so great?
-It’s super, duper, incredibly easy to use.
+It’s super easy to use.

-The service has put together at least 30 different design tutorials that show you how to use it.
+The service has put together over 30 design tutorials showing you how to use it.

 In Canva, everything is drag and drop.
 You don’t need to learn any complicated software or memorize hex codes for colors.